ICTU/quality-time/docs/src/deployment.md

 This document describes how to deploy, and if needed move, the *Quality-time* application.
 It is aimed at *Quality-time* operators.

 *Quality-time* consists of a set of Docker containers that together form the application.
 See the [software documentation](software.md) for an overview of the different containers.
 It is assumed the containers are deployed using a docker-composition.
-An alternative deployment based on a helm chart and intended for an OpenShift kubernetes cluster is described in [Helm for OpenShift README](../../openshift/helm/README.md)
+An alternative deployment based on a helm chart and intended for an OpenShift (Kubernetes) cluster is described in [Helm for OpenShift README](../../openshift/helm/README.md)

 *Quality-time* furthermore assumes an LDAP service is available to authenticate users or that forwarded authentication is used.